opendr-io/causality/README.md

 ![things](/img/precrime.gif?raw=true "text")
 ## Intrusion Prediction

-"If we don't engineer a consistent causality, it'll work itself out on its own.
+*"If we don't engineer a consistent causality, it'll work itself out on its own.
 Then it's almost always worse."
-*- The Engineer, Contact.
+- The Engineer, Contact.
 Carl Sagan.*

 A repo for publishing the output of an intrusion prediction project.
 CVEs are rated warm and hot acoording to their predicted potential for beinbg added to a watchlist.